overflyer87/custom-cross-lfs-nosystemd-x86_64/README.md

 #### Minor pain points

-* Since openrc I know get a boring prompt after boot up saying localhost login: I have to figure out How to get a correct prompt again like I had with sysvinit.
+* Since openRC I now get a boring minimalistic prompt after boot up saying *localhost login:* I have to figure out how to get a correct prompt again like I had with sysvinit.
 BUT HEY...openRC fixed my keyboard layout issues.

 * Since toolchain update libpam, libreadline and libhistory (supposedly the 32-bit versions from /usr/lib) throw ldconfig errors "Connot find mmap ....". need to fix that.